mythz/jquip/README.md

 ## Roadmap

-  - Getting jquip to work in Google Closure Compilers advanced compilation mode so it can be used to programatically strip out dead code your application doesn't need for an even smaller footprint!
+  - Getting jquip to work in Google Closure Compiler's advanced compilation mode so it can be used to programatically strip out dead code your application doesn't use for an even smaller footprint!

 ## Changes